-M13 also sometimes known as The Great Globular Cluster in Hercules is usually the most identifiable Messier objects.
+M13, also known as The Great Globular Cluster in Hercules, is usually the most identifiable Messier object.
 This is a very tight cluster first observed by Edmond Halley and cataloged by Charles Messier.
 Under perfect seeing conditions in dark skies, the cluster can ben barely seen with the naked eye.
 However, with binocular or any telescope, the fuzzy patch is unmistakable.
 With telescopes that are larger than 8” inches, one can start resolving individual stars.
-At most star parties, anyone with a large scope of over 12 inches will use M13 to show off the resolution power of the scope.
-At Cherry Springs Star Party, in 2015 I was able to observe M13 through a 36” telescope.
+At most star parties, anyone with a large scope of over 12 inches will use M13 to show off the scope’s resolution power.
+At Cherry Springs Star Party in 2015, I observed M13 through a 36” telescope.
 I was able to visually resolve some of the stars at the core of M13.

 This was a relatively easy target to capture and edit.
 This was only two 5-minute subs stacked along with 10 darks and 10 bias frames.
-I was using M13 to test out autofocus while the clouds were over NGC6888 (The Crescent Nebula).
+I used M13 to test out autofocus while the clouds were over NGC6888 (The Crescent Nebula).

 The following processes were performed in PixInsight:

 - Dynamic Background Extraction

 Once I found what I liked, I saved the files, went to Photoshop, and ran Topaz AI DeNoise.
 This is an amazing plugin that works like magic.

 If anyone is curious, here are the full-res versions of the images.

 Here you can see the area of the sky in Hercules imaged.

 - Telescope: Explore Scientific ED127 Air-Spaced Triplet Apochromatic Refractor